Moving Beyond Sales & Operations Planning at Mahou San Miguel

 The new solution had to provide a collaborative environment where the conversations were about the value, i.e., the impact of the volumes on the business, rather than just the mere quantities.
 Additionally, given the complexity of MSM’s product portfolio, the management team needed a platform capable of easily segmenting and analyzing their portfolio to support a more reactive and responsive way of planning.

-Shifting from volume to value with a decision-making platform
+Shifting from volume to value with an Intelligent Planning Platform

 After an evaluation of several software solutions, MSM opted for the Board platform because they founded it very agile, oriented to business, and user friendly: